cuthbertLab/music21/buildDoc/rst/moduleStream.rst

 **insert()**

-    Inserts an item(s) at the given offset(s) Has three forms: in the two argument form, inserts an element at the given offset:
+    Inserts an item(s) at the given offset(s).  if ignoreSort is True then the inserting does not change whether the stream is sorted or not (much faster if you're going to be inserting dozens of items that don't change the sort status) Has three forms: in the two argument form, inserts an element at the given offset:

     >>> st1 = Stream()
     >>> st1.insert(32, note.Note("B-"))